Prince Charles awarded Order of Canada, country's top honor

-OTTAWA Prince Charles has been awarded the Order of Canada, which is the country's top civilian honor and recognizes outstanding achievement and service to the nation, officials said on Friday.
+OTTAWA (Reuters) - Prince Charles has been awarded the Order of Canada, which is the country's top civilian honor and recognizes outstanding achievement and service to the nation, officials said on Friday.

 Charles is first in line to the British throne after Queen Elizabeth, Canada's head of state.